Positive behavior interventions and supports: Culturally responsive PBIS

-Responsive Classroom
+Responsive classroom

-Just like PBIS, Responsive Classroom (RC) centers on research-based approaches and strive to ensure high quality education to all students.
-Both agree that these positive behaviors and the skills needed to reach them must be explicitly taught to students.
+Just like PBIS, responsive classroom (RC) centers on research-based approaches and strive to ensure high quality education to all students.
+Both agree that these positive behaviors and the skills needed to reach them must be explicitly taught to students using Social Skills taught in class.
 Lastly, both also believe that non-punitive strategies are more effective than what has been used in schools in the past.

-Where PBIS is a framework that coaches the school staff to create their own resources and changes, RC outlines specific prescribed practices that schools should use to reach this goal.
-Responsive Classroom is a for-purchase-program that staff can be trained in at multiple levels and has published tools and strategies for meeting these goals with students.
+Where PBIS is a framework that coaches the school staff to create their own resources and changes, Responsive Classroom outlines specific prescribed practices that schools should use to reach this goal.
+Responsive classroom is a for-purchase-program that staff can be trained in at multiple levels and has published tools and strategies for meeting these goals with students.